 In mid-November 2018, the EU and the United Kingdom agreed on a draft of a withdrawal agreement and issued a brief declaration on future relations.
 The deal defines a 21-month transition period before the withdrawal becomes effective.

 The British Cabinet approved the draft on November 14.
 An EU Council summit was held at the end of the same month where the EU members states also approved the contract.
-On January 15, the British House of Commons rejected the withdrawal agreement.
-For now, it remains unclear how the process will be continued.
+In the meantime, the British House of Commons rejected the withdrawal agreement.
+The EU member states and the UK have now agreed on postponing the withdrawal date to October 31.
+Should the British parliament go ahead and adopt the agreement in the meantime, the UK could leave the EU by the beginning of each month.

 We will inform you here as soon as any developments become known.